flow123d/flow123d/doc/design/field_evaluate.md

 **Further thoughts**
-- Extension to interdependent fields: If a field depends on the other field, if recursively informs the other field about quadrature.
+- Extension to interdependent fields: If a field depends on the other field, it recursively informs the other field about quadrature.